 Shortlisting for vacancies is a difficult area.
 Employers often want to improve the diversity of their shortlists to help improve diversity in the ultimate recruitment or promotion decision.
-The government says, however, that employers should not operate quotas to interview a minimum number of people from protected groups.
+The Equality and Human Rights Commission (EHRC) has said, however, that places cannot be reserved on shortlists for people from protected groups.
 Operating targets, as opposed to hard quotas, is different.
 A target-based approach is legally safer, as long as it does not lead to candidates from underrepresented groups being preferred over other better qualified candidates.

 To demonstrate that your positive action programme is proportionate, you will need to make sure that it is time-limited, targeted, and takes account of the extent of the problem and the impact of any other diversity measures or commitments.
-The Equality and Human Rights Commission EHRC also recommends that you consider drawing up an action plan setting out the outcomes you are aiming to achieve and how you will review your progress.
+The EHRC also recommends that you consider drawing up an action plan setting out the outcomes you are aiming to achieve and how you will review your progress.